benmvp/slides/2023/halfstackclt/webdev.md

 NOTES:

-- I want to let you know that the slides are already available online
+- I want to let you know that these slides are already available online
   - So if you want to follow along or can't see well from the back, I've got you covered
 - You can use this handy dandy QR code that'll take you to the slides
-- You can go to my website, benmvp.com, and find them there
+- You can go to my website, `benmvp.com`, and find them there too
 - So you're covered with **three** different ways to access the slides!

 =====